m-01101101/crypto-analytics/analytics-course/01_basic_ethereum_data.md

 Dune will create a table named `ethereum.logs` that represents the transfer function.

 Think of topics like variables.
-They will vary depending on the contract.
+They will vary depending on the contract called.

 All the tables can be linked using the transaction hash.